Golden Glider

-Golden Glider (Lisa Snart) is a supervillainess appearing in American comic books published by DC Comics.
+Golden Glider (Lisa Snart) is a supervillain appearing in American comic books published by DC Comics.
 She is the younger sister of Captain Cold and enemy of the Flash.

-Lisa Snart appeared in the first and second seasons of The Flash, portrayed by Peyton List.
+Lisa Snart appeared in the first and second seasons of The Flash, portrayed by Peyton List, as well as the third season of Harley Quinn and the spin-off series Kite Man: Hell Yeah!, voiced by Cathy Ang and Stephanie Hsu respectively.

 Publication history

 Created by Cary Bates and Irv Novick, the character made her first appearance in The Flash #250 (June 1977).
 Editor Julius Schwartz was also involved in the character's creation, and may have been responsible for the name Golden Glider.

 Fictional character biography

-Lisa Snart is a figure skater, known by the alias Lisa Star, who has help in her career from her secret coach and lover, The Top, a foe of Flash Barry Allen who dies from complications stemming from a duel with the scarlet speedster.
+Lisa Snart is a figure skater, known by the alias Lisa Star, who has help in her career from her secret coach and lover, The Top, a foe of Barry Allen / Flash who dies after being injured in a battle with him.
 Furious over his death, Snart vows revenge, adopting an orange ice-skater's costume, a mask, and ice skates which create their own ice flow, which allow her to effectively skate on air.
 She also has diamonds and jewels that can be used as explosives or hypnotic devices.
-The Golden Glider seeks revenge against the Silver Age Flash for several years and frequently collaborates in her heists with her brother, who is very protective of her.
+The Golden Glider seeks revenge against Allen for several years and frequently collaborates in her heists with her brother, who is very protective of her.

-After the death of Barry Allen, Snart retires from crime (she blames Allen himself for the Top's death, not his successor Wally West).
-She and her brother embark on a career as mercenaries, forming the Golden Snowball Recovery Company.
-Eventually she returns to crime, with a series of partners, all code-named "Chillblaine", whom she supplies with a replica of her brother's cold gun.
-The last of these was described as more intelligent and ruthless than his predecessors, and he kills Snart with the weapon she gave him, then holds Keystone for ransom with the aid of Doctor Polaris.
-Flash just barely manages to defeat them.
-Chillblaine is then killed by Captain Cold in retaliation.
+After Barry Allen's death, Snart retires from crime and becomes a mercenary alongside Captain Cold.
+Eventually she returns to crime, with a series of partners, all code-named Chillblaine, whom she supplies with a replica of her brother's cold gun.
+The last of these was described as more intelligent and ruthless than his predecessors, and he kills Snart with the weapon she gave him, then holds Keystone City for ransom with the aid of Doctor Polaris.
+Flash barely manages to defeat them.
+Chillblaine is then killed by Cold in retaliation.
 Her death has been a constant source of grief for her older brother.

-In Blackest Night #1, the Black Lantern Corps reanimates her and she, along with her fellow Black Lantern Rogues, attack Iron Heights Penitentiary, but Cold is able to maintain control of his emotions long enough to destroy the Black Lantern Glider.
+In Blackest Night, Golden Glider is revived as a Black Lantern before being killed by Cold.